How to Take an Ethical, Eco-Minded Safari Trip in Zambia

 Equally important, many of the operators here are extremely involved in supporting local communities through various education initiatives, and are active in anti-poaching and wildlife protection efforts in Lower Zambezi National Park as a means of ensuring the future of eco-conscious tourism in the region.

 With fragile ecosystems across the continent being threatened by tourism and climate change (nearby Victoria Falls, one of the most iconic landmarks on the continent, slowed to a trickle during dry season droughts this year), it’s never been more important to put sustainability front of mind if you are going on a safari trip.
-That’s why we picked Lower Zambezi -- the world’s first carbon-neutral national park -- for our list of the 20 Best Places for a Big Trip in 2020.
+That’s why we picked Lower Zambezi -- the world’s first carbon-neutral national park -- for our list of the 20 Places We're Dreaming About in 2020.
 There’s a real commitment among local tour and bush camp operators to give you everything you want in a safari experience while minimizing ecological impact.

 If you really want to try to do both in the same trip, there is an ideal window of time from June to August where roads will be dry and the falls will be in action -- not at peak levels, but better than the parched dry season.

 Here’s a look at how to build the perfect safari trip in Zambia's Lower Zambezi National Park.

 Traveling may be on pause, but that doesn’t mean your dreaming and planning has to be.
 With The Marriott Bonvoy Boundless™ Card, earn 6X Points at 7,000+ hotels participating in Marriott Bonvoy™ and 2X Points on all other purchases, including future flights.
 For the journey ahead, carry a card that’s here for you now.